The Context Bloat Problem

 Security

-Context Mode enforces the same permission rules you already use—but extends them to the MCP sandbox.
-If you block sudo, it’s also blocked inside sandbox tools.
+Context Mode enforces the same permission rules you already use — but extends them to the MCP sandbox.
+Zero additional configuration required.

 Context Mode solves both halves of the context problem: